 ArcheoFOSS 2023: Panel proposals

-All panel proposals are published here, so everyone can comment and make suggestions on the various proposals.
-The deadline for comments is September 15th.
-You can comment by submitting an email to firstname.lastname@example.org.
-Comments may be shared with panel proponents and members of the scientific committee.
+All panel proposals are published here, everyone had a chance to comment and make suggestions on the various proposals.
+The deadline for comments was September 15th.
+Comments were shared with panel proponents and members of the scientific committee.

 1. Tools, objectives, users: state of art and future perspectives on the sharing of open data in archaeology